opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 end
 ```

-In terms of the introduced example production hall this *Task* looks like depicted in the following figure.
+In terms of the introduced example, production hall this *Task* looks like depicted in the following figure.

 ![Example task](./img/tl_tasks.png)